Le support de ces exercices, qui

 in unsanitary conditions.

-Health workers say the pill’s availability
+Health workers say the pills availability

 also empowers women,